 Make sure metrics reflect the reach of your work

-- Maximise metrics, by maximising the visibility of your research.
+- Maximise metrics, by maximising the visibility of your research, and plan how and where to share from the earliest stage in your research

-- Register for and use an ORCID iD to ensure consistent, reliable attribution of work.
+- Register for and use an ORCiD to get consistent, reliable attribution of your work

 - Provide quantitative data in context and, where possible, appropriately normalised scores, can give a better picture of what the number reflects.
 For example: